GoogleCloudPlatform/stackdriver-errors-js/README.md

 ### Usage

-Uncaught exception in angular expressions will be reported to Stackdriver Error Reporting using this service.
+Uncaught exception in angular expressions will now be reported to Stackdriver Error Reporting.

 If you wish, you can manually delegate exceptions, e.g. `try { ... } catch(e) { $exceptionHandler(e); }` or simply `$exceptionHandler('Something broke!');`.